-We will assess the risks of staff 'on loan' working in our school, and seek assurance from the 'loaning' school that staff have had the appropriate checks.

-We will also use the DBS Update Service, where these staff have signed up to it, to check for any new information.
+- (a) We will assess the risks of staff 'on loan' working in school, and seek assurance from the 'loaning' school that such staff have had the appropriate checks. - (b) We will use the DBS Update Service to check for any new information.